philippgille/hello-netcoreapp/README.md

 Directory structure
 -------------------

-- /.vscode: Contains files for debugging in Visual Studio Code.
-Used in case you open the root directory of the repository as workspace in Visual Studio Code
+- `.vscode/`: Contains files for debugging the app and the PowerShell scripts in Visual Studio Code
+    - Used in case you open the root directory of the repository as workspace in Visual Studio Code
+- `artifacts/`: Not contained in the git repository, but gets created when one of the build scripts is run
+    - After a build script is run it contains the resulting release artifacts, such as `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
-- /src: Contains the application source code, basically just a main class (`Program.cs`) and project file (`hello-netcoreapp.csproj`)
+- `src/`: Contains the application source code, basically just a main class (`Program.cs`) and project file (`hello-netcoreapp.csproj`)
-    - .vscode: Contains files for debugging in Visual Studio Code.
-Used in case you open the /src directory of the repository as workspace in Visual Studio Code
+    - `.vscode/`: Contains files for debugging the app in Visual Studio Code
+        - Used in case you open the src directory of the repository as workspace in Visual Studio Code
-- /publish: Contains scripts for building and publishing the app
+- `scripts/`: Contains scripts for building the app and creating release artifacts
-    - output: When running one of the publish scripts, this directory will contain the resulting files, e.g. `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
-- Dockerfile: The Dockerfile for building a Docker image for Linux containers with the app
+- `Dockerfile`: The Dockerfile for building a Docker image for Linux containers with the app
-- Dockerfile.nano: The Dockerfile for building a Docker image for Windows containers with the app
+- `Dockerfile.nano`: The Dockerfile for building a Docker image for Windows containers with the app

 Build
 -----

-You can create a *framework-dependent deployment* (FDD), *self-contained deployment* (SCD) or *Docker image*.
+You can create a *framework-dependent deployment* (FDD), *self-contained deployment* (SCD) and *Docker image*.

-You can create an FDD or SCD with *either* the .NET Core SDK *or* Docker installed.
-For building the Docker image you need to have Docker installed.
+- For building an FDD and SCD you need to have *either* the .NET Core SDK *or* Docker installed
+- For building the Docker image you need to have Docker installed

-### FDD
+### FDD + SCD

-- If you're using Windows and you have the .NET Core SDK installed, run: `publish-fdd.ps1`
+- If you're using Windows and you have the .NET Core SDK installed, run: `build.ps1`
-    - It will create the archive `hello-netcoreapp_netcoreapp1.1.zip`.
+    - It will create the archive for the FDD: `hello-netcoreapp_netcoreapp1.1.zip`
-- If you're using Linux and you have the .NET Core SDK installed, run: `publish-fdd.sh`
-    - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
+    - It will create archives for every runtime identifier specified in the csproj file, for example: `hello-netcoreapp_ubuntu.16.04-x64.zip`
-- If you're using Windows and you have Docker installed and configured to use Linux containers, run: `publish-fdd-docker.ps1`
+- If you're using Windows and you have Docker installed and configured to use Linux containers, run: `build-with-docker.ps1`
-    - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
-- If you're using Linux and you have Docker installed, run: `publish-fdd-docker.sh`
-    - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
+    - It will create the archive for the FDD: `hello-netcoreapp_netcoreapp1.1.tar.gz`.

-### SCD

-- If you're using Windows and you have the .NET Core SDK installed, run: `publish-scd.ps1`
-    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.zip`
+    - It will create archives for every runtime identifier specified in the csproj file, for example: `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
-- If you're using Linux and you have the .NET Core SDK installed, run: `publish-scd.sh`
+- If you're using Linux and you have the .NET Core SDK installed, run: `build.sh`
-    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
+    - It will create the archive for the FDD: `hello-netcoreapp_netcoreapp1.1.tar.gz`
-- If you're using Windows and you have Docker installed and configured to use Linux containers, run: `publish-scd-docker.ps1`
-    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
+    - It will create archives for every runtime identifier specified in the csproj file, for example: `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
-- If you're using Linux and you have Docker installed, run: `publish-scd-docker.sh`
+- If you're using Linux and you have Docker installed, run: `build-with-docker.sh`
+    - It will create the archive for the FDD `hello-netcoreapp_netcoreapp1.1.tar.gz`
-    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
+    - It will create archives for every runtime identifier specified in the csproj file, for example: `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`

 Additionally to the default SCD, you can also create a "small footprint SCD", which targets `netstandard1.6` instead of `netcoreapp1.1`, making the published files smaller.
 This requires a change in the csproj file though and makes it incompatible with FDD.
 Also, the size gain is not very big: